ADR-060: Agent tool invocation, framework-layer composition, and LLM-mediated error handling

 Three architectural questions were entangled:

-ask_world_agent; TA-7 D3 + TA-8 D3 had pencilled in SQL grants between contexts for outcome reads + T3 body fetches.
-Two different mechanisms, no settled default. - How does an agent recover from tool errors?
-Default LangGraph and pydantic-ai behavior surfaces tool errors back to the LLM as tool messages; the LLM decides next action.
+ask_world_agentvs SQL grants between contexts for outcome reads + memory body fetches — with no settled default. - How does an agent recover from tool errors?
+Default LangGraph behavior surfaces tool errors back to the LLM as tool messages; the LLM decides next action.
 An earlier draft proposed a hand-rolled retry middleware at the agent layer with explicit per-tool budgets.
 The two paths fight each other.

 This ADR resolves the cross-cutting contract for agent tool invocation, including the three architectural questions above.